thutasann/node-nest/README.md

 # Nodejs/Nestjs Microservices

-These are the microservices and backend developments with Nestjs and Nodejs
+These are the microservices and server side developments with Nestjs and Nodejs

 ## Tech Stacks